-Jails typically charge between \$5 to \$15 for a 30 minute video conference.2 Currently, only the Osborne Association and the Child Center of New York offer free, family-friendly video "visits" at their offices to 10 of NY's 52 prisons.3 Some jails are temporarily offering free video conferencing, but only Rikers Island offered free video conferencing before the pandemic.
-Video conferencing may be free if visitors travel to the jail; a particularly cruel practice.
-Some families do not have access to or struggle with using the required technology.
-Families report the video and sound is often poor or ends prematurely.4 Refunds are rare.
+Jails typically charge between \$5 to \$15 for a 30 minute video conference.
+Some of New York's jails, including Rikers Island, offer free "televisits" but most jails charge a fee.
+Only the Osborne Association and the Brooklyn Public Library offer free, family-friendly video "visits" at 21 of New York's 42 prisons.
+Families may not have access to or struggle with using the technology required for video conferencing.
+Families report the video and sound is often poor or ends prematurely.

-Video conferencing is a good supplement to in-person visits and it should be available for free in every prison and jail, allowing families to connect from their homes to maintain relationships in between in-person visits.
+Video conferencing is a good supplement to in-person visits, but should never replace being able to see someone in person.
+Video conferencing should be free and available in all of New York's prisons and jails, allowing families to maintain relationships in between in-person visits.

-4 Screening Out Family Time: The for-profit video visitation industry in prisons and jails (2015), Prison Policy Initiative.
+&lt;sup>3 Screening Out Family Time: The for-profit video visitation industry in prisons and jails (2015), Prison Policy Initiative.

-1 In the end, correctional facilities profits are largely nominal.
+&lt;sup>1 In the end, correctional facilities profits are largely nominal.

-2 Securus Technologies, Facilities and Pricing in NY; Can You Hear Me Now (2019), The Marshall Project.
+&lt;sup>2 Securus Technologies, Facilities and Pricing in NY; Can You Hear Me Now (2019), The Marshall Project.
+Rikers Island is an exception; video visits are free of charge.